mkm29/registry/README.md

 - **S3 Storage**: MinIO provides scalable object storage
 - **Media Automation**: Complete Plex-based media management pipeline
 - **Production-Ready**: Resource limits, health checks, and persistent storage

+> [!NOTE]
+> ⚠️ **Development Deployment Mode**: The monitoring components (Grafana Loki, Mimir, and Alloy) in this stack are deployed in **monolithic mode** intended only for development and testing environments.
+>
+> For production deployments, these components should be deployed on Kubernetes with appropriate scaling and high availability configurations:
+>
+> - **Grafana Mimir**: See [deployment modes documentation](https://grafana.com/docs/mimir/latest/references/architecture/deployment-modes/) for microservices and distributed architectures
+> - **Grafana Loki**: See [deployment modes documentation](https://grafana.com/docs/loki/latest/get-started/deployment-modes/) for scalable production configurations

+The current Docker Compose setup provides a complete development environment but lacks the redundancy, scaling, and operational features required for production workloads.

 ## Prerequisites